 It allows seniors to maintain a level of independence while ensuring their safety and well-being.

-According to recent industry data, the cost of care continues to rise.
+According to recent industry data, the cost of care continues to rise due to inflation.
 However, prices vary significantly depending on the location and level of care required.

 | Region | Monthly Cost | Annual Cost |